fenrus75/gridcad/README.md

 had created a tool called IDaSS (Integrated Design and Simulation System) (https://www.sciencedirect.com/science/article/abs/pii/0165607490902488) which allowed simultaneous design/simulation.
-While the big blocks were placed graphically - the detailed logic was coded in a LISP dialect.
+While the big blocks were placed graphically - the detailed logic was coded in a smalltalk dialect.

 Recently I saw a set of youtube videos on the subject of digital design that showed a much more fancy looking way of doing the principles of IDaSS.